getreu/tp-note/docs/source/tpnote--manual.md

 the live rendered text in your web browser.

 _Tp-Note_ helps you to quickly get started writing notes with its powerful template system.
-If you like to keep your notes next to your files and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
+If you like to keep your notes next to your files, and you care about expressive filenames, then _Tp-Note_ might be the tool of your choice.
 As _Tp-Note_ synchronizes the note's filename with its document title, you will find your notes more easily.